p4lang/p4c/README.md

     1. ./autogen.sh
     2. ./configure
     3. make
+    4. [sudo] make install  # if you need to install bmv2

+In addition, on Linux, you may have to run `sudo ldconfig` after installing bmv2, to refresh the shared library cache.

 Debug logging is enabled by default.
 If you want to disable it for performance reasons, you can pass `--disable-logging-macros` to the `configure` script.